GoFetchDeliveries/api/README.md

 * [Sessions](endpoints/sessions.md)

-## Getting started
+## Getting started in test environment

 Anyone with a GoFetch user account can access GoFetch API.
-Here is how to setup your API account on GoFetch test environment and submit a delivery job.

 1) First, create a user account in the staging [web app](http://www.go-fetch.com.au/webappstaging) and add a card with a test number `4242 4242 4242 4242`.